sriramrokkam/k8s-training/kubernetes/exercise_10_helm_basics.md

 **And that's it - `helm` is ready to use!**

-Compared to the previous v2 setup procedure, this is a significant improvement.
-The server-side component `tiller` has been removed completely.

 ## Step 2: looking for charts?

 Helm organizes applications in so-called charts, which contain parameters you can set during installation.
 By default, helm (v3) is not configured to search any remote repository for charts.